 - B. During the steady red interval for the major street.

 Option.
-An emergency-vehicle traffic control signal sequence may be initiated manually from a local control point such as a fire station or law enforcement headquarters or from an emergency vehicle equipped for remote operation of the signal.
+An emergency-vehicle traffic control signal sequence may be initiated manually from a local control point such as a fire station, law enforcement headquarters or other emergency vehicle facility or from an emergency vehicle equipped for remote operation of the signal.

 902.8.4 Emergency-Vehicle Hybrid Beacons (MUTCD Section 4G.04)